WHAT IS THE STONECOAST DIFFERENCE?

 Third-semester students enrich their writing and prepare for their post-MFA literary lives by working with a mentor to complete an enhancement project based on our six concentrations: literary craft (focusing on close readings and analysis of literature); critical theory (incorporating a variety of critical approaches); community service (including literary administration and literacy work); creative collaboration (including film, theater, dance, music or visual arts); pedagogy (including teaching writing in a variety of settings from elementary school to college, prison or hospital); and publishing (including editing or publishing projects or internships).

 Fourth-semester students work with their final faculty mentors to assemble and polish a substantial creative thesis of publishable quality.
-Graduating students return to the Stone House for a final residency during which they participate in special classes and tutorials, present a reading of their work, and lead a class or panel presentation.
+Graduating students return to Maine for a final residency during which they participate in special classes and tutorials, present a reading of their work, and lead a class or panel presentation.

 Stonecoast's is a truly remarkable community, at once supportive and challenging, far-flung and close-knit, linked by a shared devotion to the highest literary standards and by Stonecoast’s holistic commitment to nourishing the whole writer.
 The rigor and excitement of the program, and the many shared events during the residencies, link faculty and student writers together.
 After graduation, the vibrant Stonecoast Alumni Association organizes readings, peer writing groups, and other events, at conferences such as AWP (Association of Writers and Writing Programs) and in every region of the country, with the help of listservs, discussion fora, the bi-annual newsletter, Youtube, Facebook, LinkedIn, Flickr, and Twitter.